googlearchive/grunt-vulcanize/README.md

 This option should be used if multiple vulcanizations would share imports, as they could no longer be deduplicated in their vulcanized forms.

+#### options.excludes.scripts
+Type: `Array[String]`
+Default value: `[]`

+An array of strings that will be used as `RegExp`s to filter matching scripts from vulcanization.
+This option should be used if multiple vulcanizations would share scripts, as they could no longer be deduplicated in their vulcanized forms.

+#### options.excludes.styles
+Type: `Array[String]`
+Default value: `[]`

+An array of strings that will be used as `RegExp`s to filter matching stylesheets from vulcanization.
+This option should be used if multiple vulcanizations would share stylesheets, as they could no longer be deduplicated in their vulcanized forms.

+#### options.abspath
+Type: `String`
+Default value: `''`

+Specify a "site root".
+Resolve paths to absolute paths based on the site root.

 ### Usage Examples

 #### Default Options